A differential-geometric analysis of the Bergman representative map: Bochner's normal coordinates and connection

 The matrix equation $d(A\cdot A^{-1})=0$ and the equation (\ref{atz}) yield

 Therefore, we arrive at

 \end{proof}

-\begin{rmk} For a bounded domain with the Bergman metric, it is known that the above analytic equations hold for the Bergman representative map \cite{Lu1984}.
-This is, of course, strongly analogous to the analysis on the flow of vector fields in the context of Riemannian geometry. \end{rmk}
+\begin{rem} For a bounded domain with the Bergman metric, it is known that the above analytic equations hold for the Bergman representative map \cite{Lu1984}.
+This is, of course, strongly analogous to the analysis of flows of vector fields in the context of Riemannian geometry. \end{rem}